gwee007/Mass-Duration-and-Strength-Script/README.md

 # Vowel-Consonant Adjustment Script
-Synthesizer forum link for reporting bugs: https://forum.synthesizerv.com/t/topic/11598
+Synthesizer forum link for reporting bugs: https://forum.synthesizerv.com/t/topic/11598 Or you could submit issues here as well.

 *For Dreamtronics Synthesizer V Studio Pro, for English, Chinese and Japanese languages*
 ## How it works